Johan Dalgas Frisch

-Johan Dalgas Frisch (born 1930) is a Brazilian engineer and ornithologist.
+Johan Dalgas Frisch (12 July 1930 – 22 June 2024) was a Brazilian engineer and ornithologist.

 Biography

-Frisch was born in São Paulo in 1930, the son of Danish immigrants Svend Frisch and Ellen Margareth Dalgas Frisch, who came to reside in Brazil in 1927.
+Frisch was born in São Paulo on 12 July 1930, the son of Danish immigrants Svend Frisch and Ellen Margareth Dalgas Frisch, who came to reside in Brazil in 1927.
 His maternal grandfather was Enrico Dalgas, a famous Danish forester.
 From an early age, he observed local birds and their behavior, an interest encouraged by his father.
 Svend Frisch was an artist who among other things drew Brazilian birds, eventually including some illustrations for books he coauthored with Johan.

 In 1950, Frisch enrolled in the Universidade Presbiteriana Mackenzie in São Paulo, graduating with a degree in industrial engineering in 1955.
 His first job was at a power line factory.
 In 1958, he travelled to his employer's headquarters in Scotland.
 He made use of this opportunity to meet European ornithologists, and was introduced to their collections of recordings of bird songs.

 On returning to Brazil, Frisch started recording birds, initially using a cardboard funnel.
 He refined this design as he made recordings, and eventually made a parabolic dish for the same purpose.
 On a trip to the Pantanal, he made several recordings of the local birds.

 In 1962, Johan released some of his recordings as an album on LP vinyl, Canto das Aves do Brasil (Songs of the Birds of Brazil).
 It was released simultaneously in Brazil, in London and in New York.
 For 18 consecutive weeks, his recordings of birdsong were the best-selling album in Brazil.
 The following year he released his second album, entitled Vozes da Amazônia (Voices of Amazonia), which contains the song of the musician wren.
 In 1974, he released the CD album Sinfonia do Natal with Christmas songs such as Silent Night and Jingle Bells interspersed with sounds of birds.